 It starts with how money is made, how it is circulated etc – the basics of money.

 Then it talks about more practical things such as savings, bonds, and then the stock market.

 This book was written by Katherine R. Bateman as a way of writing down all of the things that she wanted her grandchildren to know about investing.

 There are activities throughout the book that kids can do which makes things more interactive, to get them to look at the world around them.

 When you are learning something new, it can be hard to think of where to even start.

-The best thing to do is to do your research, and look at what other successful people have done before you.
+The best thing to do is to do your research, and look at what personal finance experts have to say about investing.